japikas/ctrlx-mosquitto/README.md

 > [!TIP]
 > Instructions how to mount WebDav resource as filesystem in [Linux](https://espace.cern.ch/winservices-help/DFS/WebDAV/Pages/UsingDavfsOnOlderLinux.aspx), [Mac](https://espace.cern.ch/winservices-help/DFS/WebDAV/Pages/UsingWebDAVFromMacOSX.aspx), [Windows](https://espace.cern.ch/winservices-help/DFS/WebDAV/Pages/UsingWebDAVFromWindows.aspx).

+> [!IMPORTANT]
+> Mosquitto does not reload configuration automatically after changes, but only when starting.
+Thus, configuration changes must be applied via application Disable - Enable cycle.

 Default configuration allows access from local host only.
 For test and development use, external access can be enabled like this:

 `listener 1883 0.0.0.0`